shoui520/shoui520.github.io/docs/faq.md

 No.
 ### The Intermediate Blues
 (Intermediate= >N1)
 The Intermediate Blues.
 The Intermediate Plateau.
 Whatever you want to call it.
 This is the feeling of not feeling like you are improving, despite doing 40 Anki cards per day, speeding through your reviews, reading for 3 hours, listening for 6 hours.
 In fact, there is no plateau.
 It doesn’t exist.
-You are either improving (when u immerse) or getting worse (when u dont immerse).
+You are either improving (when you immerse) or getting worse (when you dont immerse).
 The Intermediate Blues are usually felt when you remember back when you were a beginner and you could feel your progress everyday, you don’t really get that same feeling as an intermediate learner.
 You are improving.
 Please note that you can understand like 80% of your immersion with like 2000 words.
 You can understand like 90% with 10,000.
 It just gets very steep.
 20,000 you understand like 95%.
 30,000 you may finally be close to the 100%.
 The feeling sucks, but you gotta keep going.
 What usually motivates is when I hear in an anime a word I learned the day before, it always gives me a motivation boost no matter what :wink: